 In addition to patient referrals, insurance providers will sometimes require prior authorization before covering the costs of equipment, special tests, therapy or certain drugs.
 Our financial services representative can help you navigate this often confusing process.

-Cincinnati Children’s has compiled a Special Needs Resource Directory to assist families in dealing with a child’s chronic illness.
+Cincinnati Children’s has compiled a Ongoing Support Resources directory to assist families in dealing with a child’s chronic illness.
 Follow these links to reach information and resources that can help explain insurance issues and assistance as you learn to handle your child’s condition: